rodneyazev/docker-examples/mongodb/README.md

-To connect, you need to set in Authentication, user + password, and click on TLS/SSL and change it to Off
+To connect, you need to set in Authentication, user + password.
+Click on TLS/SSL and change it to Off, if necessary.